AdamShymanski/Welcome/README.md

 - 👋 Hi, I’m Adam
 - 👀 I'm interested in Web Development as well as Robotics, Big Data and AI.
 Basicly everything wich is related to programming :D
-- 🌱 I am currently improving my JavaScript Python
+- 🌱 I am currently building startup Pyramid.
+Write to me if you want to join.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for dev/graphic and marketing guys.
+Basically I'm building entrie team from scratch.
-- 📫 How to reach me - You can send me emial at szymanskiadam111@gmail.com or write at Discord " -Adam-#4171 "
+- 📫 How to reach me - You can send me emial at szymanskiadam111@gmail.com or write at Discord.
+" -Adam-#4171 "

 <!---